JAlcocerT/JAlcocerT/content/blog/py-stonks-2.md

 5. Currency historical exchange rates (EUR<->USD)
 6. Inflation Data
 7. Bring your portfolio
+8. provide for your Portfolio the: historical dividends, confirmed dividends, forecasted dividends (per month/year)

 See [the BRD](#faq) where we scoped the project.